ajcasanas/ajcasanas/README.md

 - 👋 Hi, I’m @ajcasanas
 - 👀 I’m interested in ... python programming, cybersecurity, data science
 - 🌱 I’m currently learning ... python programming
-- 💞️ I’m looking to collaborate on ... open source projects like ARM & RISC-V Linux, Plasma Mobile, and PyTorch
+- 💞️ I’m looking to collaborate on ... open source projects like Plasma Mobile, Pygame, PyTorch and Mojo
 - 📫 How to reach me ...
 X, LinkedIn, or email
 - ⚡ Fun fact: ... my very first skydive jump was solo, it was INSANE!